goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 > SentencePiece comprises four main components:
 > Normalizer, Trainer, Encoder, and Decoder.
-> Normalizer is a module to normalize semanticallyequivalent Unicode characters into canonical
+> Normalizer is a module to normalize semanticallymequivalent Unicode characters into canonical
 > forms.
 Trainer trains the subword segmentation
 > model from the normalized corpus.
 We specify a
 > type of subword model as the parameter of Trainer.